 Musical Theatre Darkroom Participants 2019

 A Musical Theatre Darkroom pilot took place in 2016, bringing together four experienced theatre makers who were new to musical theatre and four experienced musical theatre makers to take part in a six month development programme.
 The initiative was based on our Darkroom artist development programme, which has run since 2004.

 James Hadley, Executive Director, Musical Theatre Network said “Musical Theatre Network is excited about the growing interest in musical theatre from more experimental artists, acknowledging that commercial West End musicals are only part of as broad an artistic spectrum of musicals as there is of music or theatre in general.
 Musical Theatre Darkroom is a catalyst for new creative dialogues which will hopefully speak in new ways to audiences who might not have listened in previously.”

-The Musical Theatre Darkroom will be led by China Plate and the Musical Theatre Network in partnership with Royal & Derngate Northampton, South Hill Park Arts Centre, Harlow Playhouse and Farnham Maltings’ greenhouse initiative.
-The project is supported by Arts Council England and Esmée Fairbairn Foundation.
+The Musical Theatre Darkroom 2016 was led by China Plate and the Musical Theatre Network, in partnership with Royal & Derngate Northampton, South Hill Park Arts Centre, Harlow Playhouse and Farnham Maltings’ greenhouse initiative.
+The project was supported by Arts Council England and Esmée Fairbairn Foundation.

 Blackout by Katie Lyons & Ella Grace